De1es/BullsAndCows/README.md

 # BullsAndCows

-A little task from codingame:   https://www.codingame.com/ide/puzzle/bulls-and-cows
+A little task from codingame, that i did during studing :   https://www.codingame.com/ide/puzzle/bulls-and-cows

 The goal and the task: